Skip to main content

 You can also use the @ symbol in a step to insert a randomly generated email address inline, without needing a separate extract step.

-Accessing Extracted Variables in JavaScript
+Accessing extracted variables in JavaScript

 You can access extracted variables in JavaScript steps using the window.env or env object: